Jobs For People With Depression: Mental Health Support For Mental Illness

 Regain works with your schedule.
 You can choose to chat discreetly via text or, if you prefer, on a video chat or over the phone.
 You can meet with your therapist when it is convenient for your schedule, eliminating potential stress by removing the need to take off work early or miss out on a separate priority.
 There’s no need to make the commute to an in-person therapist’s office, either.
 You can meet virtually with your therapist from any location with a secure internet connection.

-Online therapy has helped many people overcome their symptoms of depression.
+Online therapy has helped many people overcome their mental health conditions, such as symptoms of depression.
 In a systematic review and meta-analysis of 39 studies involving 9,751 participants with mild or more severe depression, researchers sought to examine the efficacy of internet-based cognitive behavioral therapy (iCBT) as an approach for treating related symptoms.
 Overall, guided iCBT was associated with significant benefits up to a year after treatment.

 Takeaway

 It can be hard to leave a job that gives you personal and professional fulfillment in many respects, yet causes you to feel an enormous amount of stress even when you are outside of the office or work environment.
-Ultimately, it is important to consider all your options that are available.
+Ultimately, it is important to consider all your available options.
 An online therapist can work alongside you in a nonjudgmental, loving manner to explore your options and help you move forward from depression.
 When you’re ready, reach out to a licensed therapist on Regain to start feeling better.

 Research suggests that those who work in a high-stress job may be more likely to develop clinical depression, experience depressive episodes, or otherwise struggle with depression symptoms.
 These jobs may include, but aren’t limited to: